MaheshKok/address_assignment/README.md

 will return all the addresses whose latitude and longitude is less than or equal to whats specified in the query

-Note:
+[comment]: <> (Note:)
 This Project is black formatted, flake8 complaint and isort compatible

-# improvements
+# Improvements
-# use sentry for errors logging
+1. use sentry for errors logging
-# use factory for unit test
+2. use factory for unit test
-# use FastAPI CRUDrouter
+3. use FastAPI CRUDrouter